MarkTakken/kf2vecFSW/README.md

 Extracting k-mer frequencies
 ------------
-To obtain k-mer frequencies for backbone species and a query set the user can execute the get_frequencies command:
+To obtain k-mer frequencies for backbone species and a query set, the user can execute the get_frequencies command:
 ```
  python main.py get_frequencies -input_dir $INPUT_DIR -output_dir $OUTPUT_DIR
 ```